waggle-sensor/sensors/v4.1/README.md

 when an alpha sensor is excluded.

 ## Request, collect, and decode data
-When you use coresense-plugin.py in waggle-sensor/plugin_manager/plugins/coresense_4 to read a sensor value.
-The plugin will refer 'sensor_table.conf' in folder /wagglerw/waggle/ in nodecontroller.
+When you use coresense-plugin.py in waggle-sensor/plugin_manager/plugins/coresense_4 to read a sensor value, the plugin will refer 'sensor_table.conf' in folder /wagglerw/waggle/ in nodecontroller. 'sensor_table.conf' will be generated when coresense-plugin.py is excuted if there is no such file.
+If User wants to modify which sensor the user wants to collect data, how frequently the user wants to collect data, or add a new sensor that the user wants to test alone.

 ### Waggle and Coresense Packet
 ** For detailed information about transmission packet and subpacket, see "Interface and Data Format Specification for sensors" in
 "waggle-sensor/sensors/v4.1/sensor-documentation" **

-When the coresnese borad is powered on, the firmware configures, initializes, and enables all sensors implemented on met/light/chemsense boards, and alpha sensor and waits data collection request sent from coresense plugin.
-As the firmware uses Waggle protocol v5 to send and receive packets, coresense plugin should also use the same protocol version.
-Coresense Plugin 4.1 (in plugin_manager repository) is the plugin that can interact with the firmware.
+When the coresnese borad are powered on, the firmware configures, initializes, and enables all sensors implemented on met/light/chemsense boards, and alpha sensor and waits data collection request sent from coresense plugin.
 The plugin generates request packet using "sensor_table.conf" in /wagglerw/waggle in nodecontroller.
-Configuration reading from chemsense and alpha sensor do not follow waggle and coresense packet.
-The sensor table follows json format, and examples are given below:
+Configuration of chemsense and alpha sensor do not follow waggle and coresense packet.
+The sensor table, 'sensor_table.conf', follows json format, and examples are given below:

 #### Example sensor table
 ```
 s-1.
-Sensor table to read from a sensor that has its sensor id.
-Collect data every 5 seconds
+Sensor table to collect data every 5 seconds from a sensor that has its sensor id.

 "Given_Sensor_Name": {
         "interval": 5,